etsaf/jupyter-notebooks/README.md

 # jupyter-notebooks
-Mostly math assignments with a bit of ML
+Mostly math assignments with a bit of ML and cool plots